mkizka/mastodon-railway-template/README.md

 ![](images/signup3.png)

 Once your account is authenticated, enable Single User Mode to prevent others from creating accounts.
-Go to "Mastodon" -> "Variables," enter SINGLE_USER_MODE, true, and click "Add."
+Go to "Mastodon" -> "Variables" -> "New Variable", enter SINGLE_USER_MODE, true, and click "Add."

 ![](images/signup4.png)